 Lists of plants that are fun to grow outdoors are easy to find on the internet.
 But many of these lists focus on weird plants that hail from the tropics.
-I have nothing against these strange and amazing specimens (in fact, I include one of them in my top ten picks below), but those of us who garden in cold climates must either grow them exclusively as houseplants or worry about bringing them indoors when summer ends.
+These strange and amazing specimens are fine, but those of us who garden in cold climates must either grow them exclusively as houseplants or worry about bringing them indoors when summer ends.

-Happily, there are plenty of cold-hardy plants that are fun to grow outdoors,... and those are the ones I focus on in this article.
-You will especially appreciate the choices I list below if you are the type of gardener who habitually observes your plants "up-close and personal."
+Happily, there are plenty of cold-hardy plants that are fun to grow outdoors, and those are the ones focused on here.
+You will especially appreciate these choices if you are the type of gardener who habitually observes your plants "up-close and personal."
 Indeed, to derive maximum satisfaction from these fascinating plants, you have to be at your most observant during their peak seasons.
-I have chosen them because their flower or foliage changes in a dramatic fashion, but you will miss out on the drama if you fail to show up in time for the performance.
+They have been chosen because their flower or foliage changes in a dramatic fashion, but you will miss out on the drama if you fail to show up in time for the performance.

 Some gardeners say they object to the smell of crown imperial (Fritillaria imperialis).
-I do not mind admitting that I find this objection puzzling.
-I am more than willing to hold my nose as I lap up the dazzling color of this entertaining spring bulb plant.
+But this objection is puzzling.
+Many gardeners are more than willing to hold their noses as they lap up the dazzling color of this entertaining spring bulb plant.

 Sow the bulbs in fall, then get ready to behold the show in spring.
 This tall plant is great fun to watch as the flower buds start to open.
 The flowers are big, so there is lots of drama.

 02 of 12

 Northern or "purple" pitcher plant (Sarracenia purpurea subsp. purpurea) is a fascinating specimen to grow in a mini-pond.
 It's one of the best plants to grow in small water gardens because it packs a ton of fun into a small frame.
 Despite its name (which alludes to the pitcher-shaped leaf structures it produces), it is for its flowers that it is included in the present list.